-6.1) Positive Corona
+a) Positive Corona

-Corona discharges exist in several forms, depending on the polarity of the field and the electrode geometrical configurations.
 For positive corona in the pin-plate electrode configuration, there is a corona inception voltage, which depends on the radius of the point and the gap spacing.
 Discharges start with burst pulse corona, and when the voltage is increased, streamers are produced, leading to the typical corona phenomenon named streamer corona followed by glow corona.
 By increasing the voltage further, breakdown occurs, and a spark bridges the gap, as depicted in Figure 2.14.
-Unlike Hermstein's positive sheath (Hermstein, 1960) or Hermstein's glow, the positive streamer corona is a discharge confined to a narrow channel, which originates at the electrode.
+Unlike Hermstein's positive sheath (Hermstein, 1960) or Hermstein's glow, the positive streamer corona is a discharge confined to a nartow channel, which originates at the electrode.
 It produces an unsteady current (because the streamer is repetitive), is quite noisy, and is the direct precursor to a spark.

 Positive corona depends more on photoionization for its propagation.
 The positive streamer, for example, may advance at as much as one percent of the speed of light.
-In either case, the ultraviolet photon flux from ion-electron recombination is quite large (Chang et. al., 1991).
+In either case, the ultraviolet photon flux from ion-electron recombination is quite large (Chang, 1991).

-6.2) Negative Corona
+b) Negative Corona